lrq3000/pyFileFixity/README.rst

 If you are just starting with professional servers setups, the YouTube channel `Art of Server <https://www.youtube.com/channel/UCKHE9DEep52XlmwLbZUKvyw>`__ is highly recommended, providing very helpful tutorials such as the `13 Reasons Why your drives are not showing up in your LSI HBA <https://www.youtube.com/watch?v=1dCd6IepB5s>`__.
 To identify SAS cables and connectors, see `this guide <https://www.tape-drive-repair.com/sas-connector-guide/>`__

+Note there is a ltfs software package available on FreeBSD, and it may be better to flash the SAS HBA controller firmware to the latest version and to IT mode to allow the OS to more easily manage the drive, see `this guide <https://github.com/lrq3000/lsi_sas_hba_crossflash_guide>`__ for more info on how to crossflash HBA firmwares.
+Flashing a recent firmware may also be necessary if drives bigger than 2TB are not detected.
+Indeed, SAS drives are usually inexpensive on the 2nd hand market, and they are easily swappable using servers racks, so they can also be a nice additional online backup method (and you can even make a simple home cloud that autobackups your phone's data using Syncthing for example, and sync multiple backup copies using Freefilesync).

 A modern data curation strategy for individuals
 -----------------------------------------------